Beijing 2008 (painting): Beijing 2008

-The naked woman on the far left is Japan, and the Japanese is looking at her tiles intently.
-She is completely unaware of what the others are doing.
+The naked woman on the far left is Japan, who is looking at her tiles intently and completely unaware of what the others are doing.
 She is just playing her own game.

-The woman holding the small water dish is Taiwan, wearing a belly bib to represent Taiwan as the inheritor of Chinese civilization.
-The Taiwanese woman is holding a fruit plate in one hand and a knife in the other, and her expression seems to be gloomy and angry as she watches the betting game.
+The woman holding the small water dish is Taiwan, wearing a traditional dudou and bottomless to represent Taiwan as the inheritor of Chinese civilization.
+She is holding a fruit plate in one hand and a knife in the other.
+Her expression seems to be gloomy and angry as she watches the betting game.
 She is not eligible to enter the game and can only serve fruit to the winner regardless of the outcome.

 The dark clouds in the sky outside the window symbolize the dangerous situation, suggesting that a crisis on both sides of the Taiwan Strait is about to burst.
 The portrait on the wall in the upper left corner feature the beard of Sun Yat-sen, the bald head of Chiang Kai-shek, and the facial features of Mao Zedong, symbolizing the combination of China's history over the past century.

 The state of the four women indicates the next change.
 If China loses one game and becomes Russia (similar to the breakup of the Soviet Union).
 If the United States plays to lose and will become Russia.
 If Russia loses again and will have nothing.
 If Japan plays to lose and will be out immediately.
 The winner will be between the United States and China, although the United States is the most well-dressed and strongest country.
 But the game is, after all, Eastern mahjong, not Western poker.
 It is doubtful how much advantage the United States has in playing the game in the Chinese way.